suhai-yehuza/game-diary/docs/CONFIGURABLE_SEEDING_SUMMARY.md

 - **Maintain consistency**: Centralized configuration management
 - **Scale effectively**: Balance between realism and performance

-This system ensures that the Game Diary application has the right data for any scenario, from rapid development iteration to comprehensive production testing, all while maintaining realistic patterns that accurately represent real-world usage.
+This system ensures that the Placeholder application has the right data for any scenario, from rapid development iteration to comprehensive production testing, all while maintaining realistic patterns that accurately represent real-world usage.